trsteel88/platformsh-docs/docs/src/domains/steps/dns.md

 highlight=false
 ---

-Many DNS providers have found a way around the CNAME-on-Apex limitation.
-Some DNS registrars now offer custom, non-standard records (sometimes called `ANAME` or `ALIAS`) that you can manage like a CNAME.
+Some DNS registrars offer custom, non-standard records (sometimes called `ANAME` or `ALIAS`) around the CNAME-on-Apex limitation.
 It does an internal lookup behind the scenes and responds to DNS lookups as if they were an `A` record.
 As these are non-standard their behavior (and quality) can vary, and not all DNS registrars offer such a feature.